open-resources/opb_training/content/dev/anatomy.md

 This section will include your question in sentences for the question that you are authoring.
 You should keep the following in mind while filling this section in:

 - Keep each sentence on a separate line.
+This is called [semantic line breaks](https://sembr.org)
 - Use markdown syntax for any variables you use from the Python code section.
 Eg: `{{ params.vars.varName }}`
 - Use latex syntax for any units or symbols that you might use.